veerayab1998/BCB546_R_assignment_VB/README.md

 ### 00_data_files
 * This folder includes all .txt files or working files provided from the class assignment

-### 01_R_assignment_key - assignment details and .awk command related to the work
+### 01_R_assignment_key
-* This folder contains the answer or key of the R assignment.
+* This folder contains the answer or key to the R assignment.
 This include R markdown file and pdf file

 ###  02_output_files
 * This folder contains all the output files that are separated into subfolders